A user caught a ransomare infection and some of your Windows file shares have become encrypted. What do you do now?

 - Determine your best course of action for restore of files that were corrupted.

-- Setup Ransomware Detection Service to add peace of mind with regards to knowing when your file shares are compromised.
+- Setup Ransomware Detection Service to help with the windows shares auditing and cleanup.
+After the fact this service will add peace of mind with regards to knowing when your file shares are compromised.
 (Not knowing when a file share is corrupted can ruin your response time and available backups)

 Restore File Shares After a Ransomware Infection:

 - Make note of the user that was infected by noting the file owner of ransomware created files.
 Shutdown the user’s computer as fast as possible to limit further file corruption.
 Reimage the computer or identify the virus and follow trusted instructions for removal of the virus.
 Do not turn the computer back on until the virus has been removed.
 The files created by the ransomware give you clues as to the type of ransomware infection.